gr3gor1/SNA/README.md

  ## Description :

 This repository contains the assignments developed in order to complete the Social Networks Analysis course in ECE NTUA.
-For more info on each project, please refer to the corresponding file.
+For more info on each project, <b>please refer</b> to the corresponding file.